NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/RunningUPP.rst

 Prepare Forecast Output
 ========================

-1. The UPP needs to use forecast output as input to the UPP.
+1. The UPP requires forecast output as its input.
 In this example we will use output from a UFS WM forecast run:

    .. code-block:: console